Surviving Winter Fuel Fund

 Description: The Surviving Winter Fund aims to raise money to offer financial support to the people at the most risk in Cornwall, helping them to stay warm, active and healthy.
 Grants are made to charitable organisations and agencies throughout Cornwall over the winter for distribution to people on low incomes, who struggle to heat their home and maintain a reasonable quality of life during the winter.

 We have also received £33,000 funding from The Goldsmiths’ Company Charity specifically to help fund projects supporting elderly people and alleviating loneliness.

 Maximum: Organisations can apply for a sum of between £200 and £1,000

-Notes: These funds are for distribution in the winter months only and should be spent no later than the 31st March 2019
+Notes: These funds are for distribution in the winter months only.

 Local charities and community organisations have a special role in reaching some of the people most at risk in our communities, developing trusted relationships and implementing practical support programmes that work.
 The work of local organisations is often preventative or complementary to statutory services.

 The Surviving Winter Fund aims to raise money to offer financial support to the people most at risk in Cornwall, helping them to stay warm, active and healthy.
 These small grants can be accessed through a wide range of sponsor agencies throughout the county and are to help vulnerable people on low incomes, who struggle to heat their home and maintain a reasonable quality of life during the winter.